DavidAbderhalden/m183-todo-app/FOUND_PROBLEMS.md

 ## Not fixed yet:
 1. Login is a "GET" request...
 2. Login sets plain text cookies that can be modified
+3. Root user in db
+4. Not hashed passwords in db
+5. Login error response messages

 ## To check
 1. Database rights